Pirates (1986 film): Plot

-At night, Captain Red, Frog, and Boomako sneak into the governor's residence with Maria Dolores as their hostage.
+At night, Captain Red, Frog and Boomako sneak into the governor's residence with Maria Dolores as their hostage.
 Red plans to use her as a bargaining chip and force her wealthy uncle to exchange her for the golden throne.
 Although the governor proves to be unsympathetic for his niece's fate, he becomes more cooperative after Captain Red tortures him instead, finding out that he is suffering from gout.

-As Red demands, the governor provides him with a document that entitles him to confiscate the golden throne, posing as the governor's secret messenger.
-However, Red and Frog fail to carry the throne out of the bay and are later captured by Don Alfonso, who puts them in prison.
+As Red demands, the governor provides him with a document that entitles him to confiscate the golden throne while posing as the governor's secret messenger.
+However, Red and Frog fail to carry the throne out of the bay and are captured by Don Alfonso, who puts them in prison.
 Maria Dolores visits them in their cell.
 She reveals her feelings toward Jean-Baptiste as the two embrace and share a kiss.
 Maria Dolores returns to the Neptune, which soon sets off to Spain again, with Don Alfonso promoted to captain.

 The pirates, informed by Boomako of what has happened, assault the prison the following night, releasing Red and Frog.
 Captain Red pursues the Neptune and launches an assault on the galleon.
-Red sinks his own ship, making retreat impossible, and secretly orders Boomako to prepare a boat in order to make off with the golden throne.
+Red sinks his own ship, making retreat impossible, and secretly orders Boomako to prepare a boat to make off with the golden throne.
 In the heat of battle, Frog finds Maria Dolores and duels with Don Alfonso over her.
-However, in the end, he remains loyal to Captain Red, abandoning the fight with Don Alfonso in order to aid his leader in capturing the throne.
-With the Neptune burning and beyond repair, her remaining crew and passengers flee on the boat, while Red, Frog, and Boomako make off in one of their own with the golden throne in their possession.
-With Maria Dolores out of his reach now, a furious Frog throws insults at Don Alfonso, who tries to shoot him in retaliation.
+However, in the end, he remains loyal to Captain Red, abandoning the fight with Don Alfonso to aid his leader in capturing the throne.

+With the Neptune burning and beyond repair, her remaining crew and passengers flee on the boat while Red, Frog, and Boomako get away in one of their own with the golden throne in their possession.
+With Maria Dolores out of his reach, a furious Frog throws insults at Don Alfonso, who tries to shoot him in retaliation.
 However, Maria Dolores intervenes desperately, disrupting his aim, and Boomako is shot dead instead.
-Red and Frog then leave the scene, abandoning their surviving crewmates in the water.
+Red and Frog leave the scene, abandoning their surviving crewmates in the water.